Currently accepting new students for online lessons while COVID 19 is a concern with the option to move to in-studio

 - Ages 3-6: At least 15 minutes of practice (divided up if need be) w/guardian supervision 4-5 days a week.

 - Ages 7-12: At least 30 minutes of practice with some guardian supervision 6 days a week.

 - Ages 13-17: 45-90+ minutes daily depending on lesson length, extracurricular involvement and career aspirations (i.e. orchestra, string quartet, summer festival/school auditions).

 - Some practice is better than no practice!
 Sometimes the above practice lengths are not feasible.
 If that happens, make it a point to at least get out the instrument, play a scale or easy song (Twinkle is a great one), and then come back to it the next day.

 - Make notes during the lesson or actively read lesson notes I write down for you.
 I always try my best to give clear-cut directions on what to work on.
 For most students, I take the time during lessons to write down notes for you, or at least write notes in your child’s music.
 These are the goals they should be focusing on completing for their next lesson.

-- All students are expected to participate in the semi-annual/annual recital.
+- All in-studio students are expected to participate in the semi-annual/annual recital.
 Recitals are great for many reasons!
 They provide a goal for students to look forward to and work towards, provide opportunities to meet other students, and gives students a supportive and friendly platform to practice performing.
 Most students will be expected to perform with a pianist.
 Extra fees for rehearsals and the recital may apply, but I do my best to keep it at a minimum!
 All recitals are recorded and performances will be emailed to all parents within a month of the show.

 Studio Lesson Rules, Guidelines & General Information: